overflow65537/MFW-PyQt6/README-en.md

             "content3"
         ],
         "text": {
-            "title":"Combox",
+            "title": "Combobox",
-            "content":"This is a Combox."
+            "content": "This is a combobox"
         }
     },
     "option3": {